 Non-Qualified Stock Options.
 An option holder will not realize taxable income upon the grant of a non-qualified stock option.
 When an option holder exercises the option, however, the difference between the exercise price of the option and the fair market value of the shares subject to the option on the date of exercise will constitute compensation income taxable to the option holder.
-The Company will be entitled to a deduction equal to the amount of compensation income taxable to the option holder tenders shares in payment of part or all of the exercise price of a non-qualified stock option.
+The Company will be entitled to a deduction equal to the amount of compensation income taxable to the option holder.
+If an option holder tenders shares in payment of part or all of the exercise price of a non-qualified stock option, no gain or loss will be recognized with respect to the shares tendered, even if the shares were acquired pursuant to the exercise of an incentive stock option.
 In such an event, the option holder will be treated as receiving an equivalent number of shares pursuant to the exercise of the option in a nontaxable exchange.
-The tax basis of the shares tendered will be treated as the substituted tax basis for an equivalent number of shares.
-The difference between the aggregate fair market value of the shares.
-The difference between the aggregate fair market value of the shares received pursuant to the exercise of the option in a nontaxable exchange.
-The tax basis of the shares tendered for the same holding period as the holding period that expired with respect to the tendered between the aggregate fair market value of the shares received pursuant to the exercise of the option will be traxed as ordinary income, just as if the option holder had paid the exercise price in cash.
+The tax basis of the shares tendered will be treated as the substituted tax basis for an equivalent number of shares received, and the shares received will be treated as having been held for the same holding period as the holding period that expired with respect to the tendered shares.
+The difference between the aggregate exercise price and the aggregate fair market value of the shares received pursuant to the exercise of the option will be taxed as ordinary income, just as if the option holder had paid the exercise price in cash.